JohnSalinas123/weather-app/README.md

 #weather-app

-Using oper weather API to show weather data for the user User can indicate which location
+Using oper weather API to show weather data for the user <br />
+  ->User can indicate which location